rsalmond/TIL/thatscool.md

 ## February 2026

+[Hister](https://hister.org/) is a local searchable cache for your internet search results.
+That thing you searched for two days ago?
+Find it locally instead of wading through more ads and AI slop to Just Find The Thing.
+[Backstory](https://hister.org/posts/how-i-cut-my-google-search-dependence-in-half/).

 Lateley there seem to be a lot of chatter about wireguard, tailscale, netbird, and other encrypt-all-my-traffic-and-let-me-pretend-the-interenet-a-LAN-party type solutions.
 [Nebula](https://github.com/DefinedNet/nebula) looks to be a bit more interesting.
 [Spun out of Slack](https://slack.engineering/introducing-nebula-the-open-source-global-overlay-network-from-slack/) by the team that built it for them, they claim to be built from the same cryptographic primitives developed by Moxie Marlinspike et. al for use with Signal.

 ## January 2026